-(1) Appoint and reappoint the County Manager by a vote of a majority of the entire Board of County Commissioners, and remove the County Manager during a contract term by either a majority vote of the entire Board of County Commissioners at each of two successive regular meetings or by a majority plus one vote of the entire Board of County Commissioners at one meeting of the Board of County Commissioners, which meeting may be a regular meeting or a special meeting.

-(2) Adopt such ordinances as may be necessary to carry out both county and municipal powers and purposes; except that the Board of County Commissioners shall not have the power currently granted by law to municipalities to impose a utility or public services tax.

-(3) Review the budgetary requests including salaries and make the final budgetary determinations and appropriations for all county governmental operations including but not limited to county management, all administrative departments of the government, adjustment boards and special authorities and tax districts which request a portion of the millage levied for county purposes under the Constitution of Florida or such other millage as may be levied by the county for municipal service districts, excepting the school system.

-(4) Adopt by a two-thirds vote of the entire Board of County Commissioners such rules of parliamentary procedures as shall be necessary for the orderly transaction of the business of the Board of County Commissioners.
-(5) Designate which officers and employees shall be bonded and fix the amount and approve the form of the bond.

-(6) Adopt an Administrative Code.
+- (1) Appoint and reappoint the County Manager by a vote of a majority of the entire Board of County Commissioners, and remove the County Manager during a contract term by a majority vote of the entire Board of County Commissioners at each of two successive regular meetings. - (2) Adopt such ordinances as may be necessary to carry out both county and municipal powers and purposes; except that the Board of County Commissioners shall not have the power currently granted by law to municipalities to impose a utility or public services tax. - (3) Review the budgetary requests including salaries and make the final budgetary determinations and appropriations for all county governmental operations including but not limited to county management, all administrative departments of the government, adjustment boards and special authorities and tax districts which request a portion of the millage levied for county purposes under the Constitution of Florida or such other millage as may be levied by the county for municipal service districts, excepting the school system. - (4) Adopt by a two-thirds vote of the entire Board of County Commissioners such rules of parliamentary procedures as shall be necessary for the orderly transaction of the business of the Board of County Commissioners. - (5) Designate which officers and employees shall be bonded and fix the amount and approve the form of the bond. - (6) Adopt an Administrative Code.
 The Administrative Code shall organize the administration of county government and set forth the duties, powers and operating procedures of all County officials, agencies and departments under the Board of County Commissioners.
-The Administrative Code shall not apply to the elected county constitutional officers

-(7) Exercise any power of the County not lodged in any other office by this Charter.
+The Administrative Code shall not apply to the elected county constitutional officers - (7) Exercise any power of the County not lodged in any other office by this Charter.